homayunafra/Causal-DiCE/README.md

 This repository contains code and data implementing the methods and experiments described in

-Afrabandpey, H., Spranger, M. "**Diverse and Feasible Counterfactual Explanations for Machine Learning Classifiers**." arXiv preprint arXiv:1910.09358 (2019)
+Afrabandpey, H., Spranger, M. "**Diverse and Feasible Counterfactual Explanations for Machine Learning Classifiers**."
+(2021)

-The paper is available in https://arxiv.org/abs/1910.09358v2.
+The paper is available in unkown_link.com.

 ## Overview